4.8 1700+ Google Reviews

 Keep in mind that almost all jurisdictions require you to apply for a building permit to a build deck.
 Although some areas exclude some decks from needing a permit, this is rare.
-You should contact your local building department to determine your specific requirements.
+Likewise, you should contact your local building department to determine your specific requirements.

 This means your construction project will require a final inspection from a local building inspector.

 Ledger Board: The ledger board is attached to the house and supports the end of the deck.
-It is frequently attached improperly and is likewise the most common point of failure.
+Unfortunately, it is frequently attached improperly and is likewise the most common point of failure.

-Deck Joist: The deck joists are the horizontal supports.
-Combined with the decking, these components make up the “floor” of the deck.
+Deck Joist: Deck joists are the horizontal supports.
+Combined with the decking, these components make up the "floor" of the deck.

 Rim Joist: Rim joists are simply joists on the outside of the deck.